Anatomy

 Stem Anatomy

-• The inner structure of the stem in which attention is given to the vascular bundles, pith, cambium, and epidermis.
+• The inner structure of the stem is given attention to the vascular bundles, pith, cambium, and epidermis.

-• Analyzes how stems support the plant and transport nutrients and water.
+• Analyses how stems support the plant and transport nutrients and water.

 Leaf Anatomy